Boyd1993/ArdeliaBot/notes.md

+# 1.3.0
+- Welcome module added!
+See !help welcome for instructions.
+- Chaned timer of birthday so it won't load infinite birthday programs.

+# 1.2.1
+- Fixed crash when asking for the list.
+- Editors can add and delete birthdays.
+- Improved date checking.
+- More clear age discription in list.

 # 1.2.0
 - Added birthday module.
 For more info use !help birthday.
 - Made it such that only links are accepted that are directly directed towards an image.